WzjCoder/WzjCoder.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student majoring in Computer Science and Technology from [Southern University of Science and Technology](https://www.sustech.edu.cn/).
+I am a master student majoring in Computer Science and Technology from [Southern University of Science and Technology](https://www.sustech.edu.cn/), currently in the [Advanced Intelligent Mobile Systems Laboratory](https://jinzhang-sustech.github.io/lab/).

 # My research interests